 • Electromyogram (EMG)

-Once Dr. Tracy determines the cause of your spondylosis, she can prescribe the most appropriate treatments.
+Once Dr. Tracy identifies the source of your condition, she will recommend the most appropriate treatment plan.

 How is spondylosis treated?

-Some patients may require surgery to resolve the cause of their spondylosis.
-The type of surgery you need varies depending on the reason for your condition but is likely to involve decompression surgeries such as:
+For some patients, surgery may be necessary to address the underlying cause of spondylosis.
+The type of surgery varies depending on the condition but may include decompression procedures such as:

 • Facetectomy – removal of the facet joint

-• Foraminotomy - increasing space in the foramen
+• Foraminotomy – widening the space in the foramen

-• Laminectomy - removing all or part of the lamina
+• Laminectomy – removal of all or part of the lamina

-• Laminotomy - enlarging the space in the lamina
+• Laminotomy – enlargement of the space within the lamina

-If you’re experiencing pain in your back or neck, spondylosis may be the cause.
-To get an accurate diagnosis and effective treatment for your condition, call Somerset Spine & Nerve or request an appointment online today.
+If you’re experiencing back or neck pain, spondylosis may be the cause.
+For an accurate diagnosis and effective treatment, call Somerset Spine & Nerve or request an appointment online today.